Xapuu/programingStuff/translationsSolution/translations.md

   },
 ```

-We are done with the parsing part, now for the sake of simplicity i will create a separate function that will be dealing with the whole translation logic (or in other words we are still framework agnostic)
+We are done with the parsing part, now for the sake of simplicity I will create a separate function that will be dealing with the whole translation logic (or in other words, we will still beframework agnostic)

 ```ts
 import translations from './translations.json';